AhmedThahir/uni-notes/docs/CS_Electives/Machine_Learning/34_Anomaly_Detection.md

 - When using AD as a secondary model to filter data for the primary model, you need not use the same input features for both
 - Anomaly detection could be used on variables that are not directly to the output
-	- Even if variable w does not affect $y$, a novel value in $w$ could indicate a structural break
+	- Even if variable $w$ does not affect $y$, the change in $Z$ could mean that
+		- $Z$ is a cause of $y$, with unknown relationship with $y$: obviously important to detect change in system
+		- $Z$ is an effect modifier, but unknown relationship: the structural relationship between $X$ and $y$ could change
+		- the structural relationship governing the entire system including $X$ and $y$ could have changed

 Let